OI-wiki/i18n/docs/misc/expression.md

 [Tree traversals](../graph/tree-basic.md#_10) on expression trees can get different types of expressions:

-- Preorder traversal corresponding to prefix expressions (Polish Notation)
+- Preorder traversal corresponds to prefix expressions (Polish Notation)
 - Middle order traversal corresponds to infix expression
-- Post-order traversal corresponding to postfix expressions (Reverse Polish Notation)
+- Post-order traversal corresponds to postfix expressions (Reverse Polish Notation)

 ## Non-recursive

 The non-recursive method is to define two [stacks](../ds/stack.md) to store operators and operands respectively.
-Whenever a number is encountered, it is directly pushed into the number stack; whenever an operator is encountered, the element in the previous operator stack must be searched, and the appropriate pop operation will be performed according to the pre-defined priority(The value of the corresponding sub-expression).
+Whenever a number is encountered, it is directly pushed into the number stack; whenever an operator is encountered, the element in the previous operator stack must be searched, and the appropriate pop operation will be performed according to the pre-defined priority(calculate the value of the corresponding sub-expression while popping).

 What we need to know: the arithmetic expressions have three types, namely prefix expressions, infix expressions, and postfix expressions.
 Among them, infix expressions are the most commonly used expressions in our daily lives; Postfix expressions are the easiest expressions for computers to understand.
 The reason is that suffix expression does not need parentheses, and its order of operations is uniquely determined.
 For example: In the postfix expression $3~2~*~1~-$ , first we calculate $3 \times 2 = 6$ (using the last operator, that is, the operator on the top of the stack), and then calculate $6 - 1 = 5$ .
 It can be seen that for a suffix expression, we only need **to maintain a number stack.
 Each time an operator is encountered, the top elements from two stacks are popped out, and the result of the operation is pushed back into the stack**.
 Finally, the only element in the stack is the operation result of the suffix expression.
 The time complexity is $O(n)$ .